abinit/abinit/doc/installation.md

 The details of step 1 and 3 might vary a lot depending on the operating system.
 So, we provide a [Compilation tutorial](tutorial/compilation), covering different installation environments and scenario.
-Moreover, there are also Web pages that focus specifically on [MacOSX](INSTALL_MacOSX) users and [Ubuntu](INSTALL_Ubuntu) users.
+Moreover, there are also Web pages that focus specifically on [MacOS](INSTALL_MacOS) users and [Ubuntu](INSTALL_Ubuntu) users.
-The two latter Web pages also show how to short-circuit the above-mentioned steps using homebrew or MacPorts (for MacOSX) or apt (for Ubuntu).
+The two latter Web pages also show how to short-circuit the above-mentioned steps using homebrew or MacPorts (for MacOS) or apt (for Ubuntu).
 For step 3, examples of configuration files to configure and compile Abinit on clusters are available in the |abiconfig| package on github (specifically the [directory for ABINITv9](https://github.com/abinit/abiconfig/tree/master/abiconfig/clusters)) while the configuration files